 All staff at Stafford Hall are required to complete a training plan founded on the requirements included in the Quality Standards.
-All new staff will receive a planned and robust induction and then progress to Diploma Level 3 in Residential Childcare if required.
+All new staff will receive a planned and robust induction and then progress to Diploma Level 4 in Residential Childcare if required.
 In addition all staff will be required to complete all mandatory training throughout their induction.
-This will be refreshed in line with agreed timescales for each course.
+This will be refreshed regularly where required.